isabellahu77/Isabella_BSE_Portfolio/index.md

 - have yet to figure out exact Servo movement

 ## Challenges:
-- connecting wires, difficult to naviage which jumper goes to which port
+- connecting wires, difficult to navigate which jumper goes to which port
 - figuring out movement of Servo

 ## Next Steps: